 As such, it is considered that the UFP needs to be revisited, given that certain anticipated developments have not yet taken place and that the original UFP dates from 2003.
 This will be achieved through the ongoing preparation of an LAP for Dundrum during the lifetime of this Plan.
-A focus of the LAP preparation will be on enhancing the multifunctional nature of Dundrum Major Town Centre as set out in RET5 above.
-The LAP will be informed by the Dundrum ACA.
+A focus of the LAP preparation will be on enhancing the multifunctional nature of Dundrum Major Town Centre as set out in RET4 above.